aonontojahan/Learn-Python/README.md

 ## 📚 Folder Structure

 This repository is organized into topic-based folders.
-Each folder contains standalone `.py` files that demonstrate the core concepts of that topic....
+Each folder contains standalone `.py` files that demonstrate the core concepts of that topic.....

 ---